 Traditional Indonesian Food

 Tempeh is one of the wonders of traditional Indonesian cuisine.
 A very unique ingredient of the country made by the fermentation of soybeans in banana leaves.
-The flavour resembles nuts and mushrooms.
+The flavor resembles nuts and mushrooms.
 It can be consumed in many ways, the most common being fried tempeh with seasonings.
 Tempeh is an excellent choice for vegetarian and vegan dishes, besides being a probiotic, it is rich in protein and fibre.

 Super common in Indonesia, Tempeh Orek is fried tempeh, usually cut into small pieces, in a sauce called Kecap Manis.
 The Kecap Manis sauce consists of a sweetened soy syrup made with various ingredients such as chilli, onion, garlic, tamarind juice and kaffir lime leaves.